 Left Turn Traffic Calming is a citywide program focused on reducing left turn speeds and enforcing safe turning behavior.
 The program is part of the overall Vision Zero initiative to eliminate traffic fatalities, severe injuries and reduce the number of traffic injuries.

-DOT initiated the program as part of the Left Turn Study Action Plan to address failure to yield crashes caused by left turning vehicles.
+DOT selects feasible locations after checking against several criteria involving crash injury numbers, lane configuration and effect on large vehicles’ turning movements.
 Read more about the Left turn Study.
-The office of Research, Implementation & Safety manages the program and installed treatments on 107 citywide intersections in 2016 as well as 110 intersections in 2017.
+The office of Research, Implementation & Safety manages the program and installed treatments on 107 citywide intersections in 2016, 110 intersections in 2017 as well as 113 in 2018.

 DOT selects feasible locations after checking against several criteria involving crash injury numbers, lane configuration and effect on large vehicles’ turning movements.
 View a list of Left turn Traffic Calming installations across New York City’s five boroughs

-Also view an interactive map of all 2016 & 2017 citywide Left Turn Traffic Calming installations along with other relevant safety information.
+Also view an interactive map of all 2016 to 2018 citywide Left Turn Traffic Calming installations along with other relevant safety information.

 Left Turn Traffic Calming Treatments